plforacle/database/olvm-train-oci/infrastructure/infrastructure.md

     <copy>oci iam region list | head</copy>
     ```

+> **Important** : The OCI configuration process is slow.
+Ignore the error response ... keep executing the above commmand unit you see a short list of regions...
+Wait 5 minutes before trying again.

 ## Task 5: Create OCI Components and Run the Playbook

 1. Generate an SSH keypair (used by the automation)